ericcgu/infrastructure_engineering_for_datascientists/README.md

 A Container like Docker is a process that can help reduce application deployment complexity by packaging all the specific ingredients for your app so you can ship and deploy your application to any production environment whether that is a private server or public cloud (aws, azure, google).

 Learning to build your own containers is powerful skillset that will allow you to save money, increase development and build powerful applications that can scale.

+To illustrate: we will download and run an Ubuntu server with one command:

 ```
 Ensure Docker is installed by the following command: